Maritime industry – workplace rights and entitlements

-The Maritime and Shipping branch of the Department of Infrastructure and Regional Development regulates maritime transport, including shipping, in Australia.
+The Maritime and Shipping branch of the Department of Infrastructure, Transport, Regional Development, Communication and the Arts regulates maritime transport, including shipping, in Australia.
 One of the responsibilities of the department is to issue licences under the Coastal Trading (Revitalising Australian Shipping) Act 2012.

 Fair Work Online: www.fairwork.gov.au

 Fair Work Infoline: 13 13 94

 Contact the Translating and Interpreting Service (TIS) on 13 14 50

 Call through the National Relay Service (NRS):

 - For TTY: 13 36 77.
 Ask for the Fair Work Infoline 13 13 94

 - Speak and Listen: 1300 555 727.
 Ask for the Fair Work Infoline 13 13 94